winemug/OmniCore/README.md

 This is the public repository for the OmniCore Mobile App, which can be used to control OmniCore Hardware.

+# Tale of two updates (17.Nov.2021)

+**Update 1**: [OmniCore Oyster](./README.md#OmniCore-Oyster) is indefinitely delayed, until either the silicon crisis is resolved or we can pay wholesalers large sums to bring it to market as soon as humanly possible.
+So we will be launching **a crowd-funding campaign** to be able to launch the product as soon as humanly possible.
+Links will follow.

+**Update 2**: Instead of waiting for Oyster, we have decided to **launch [OmniCore RADD](./README.md#OmniCore-RADD) to the general public!** We are adding support for RileyLink back into OmniCore and turn it into a 'companion app' so if you own a legacy setup of [RileyLink](https://getrileylink.org), [xDrip](https://github.com/NightscoutFoundation/xDrip) and **Omnipod Eros** you will be able to see and live **RADD** for yourself.
+We will also add **Omnipod Dash** support to the OmniCore app in due time, if the Oyster gets further delayed.

+See the [FAQ](https://github.com/winemug/OmniCore/wiki/OmniCore-RADD) for more details on what RADD is and does.

 # Announcement
 <b>We have been working hard behind closed doors on a system to address our current woes with existing products.</b>

 Please hold for while we're opening the doors and readying the full announcement of brand new features of the OmniCore ecosystem with more details.
-In the mean-time, you can address your questions to my [personal e-mail](mailto:barisk@gmail.com) and help out compiling the FAQ.

 ## Supported end devices
 Active: